It’s been over 4 years since I published my last article on this blog, a post-mortem of my previous startup which was winding down at the time.

 Since then I’ve been working on growing Martial Arts on Rails, a SaaS product which provides online management software for gyms and martial arts schools.
 As a single founder this time, I took much more (= all) responsibility with regards to user / customer interaction and managing the product lifecycle than I ever did previously as the technical lead at several companies.

 During that time I was also the CTO of a mid-sized eCommerce company in LA for a couple of years.
 Though I served as CTO previously at early stage startups, it was a different experience with different responsibilities, and I learned a lot about cross department management and owning the technical product on different levels.
+I also learn a lot about customer satisfaction, which is a huge thing now, just look at how easy it is to keep your customers happy by setting up a discount program, where they can have access to different sales and offers (check this site).

 I learned a lot about product management and user experience design during those 4+ years.
 How to take continuous user feedback, turn it into actionable items and translate it into constant improvement of the product.
 How to build a team to implement it and manage the requirements from different departments and stake holders while maintaining positive forward progress.